JackyJerkyYt/CatPostingProject/README.md

 ## What is Post Your Cute Cats
-Post Your Cute Cats! is a social media application where users can post their cute cats.
-They will get to see other people's cute cats pictures and just enjoy the cuteness of cats.
+"Post Your Cute Cats!" is a social media application where users can post their cute cats.
+They will get to see other people's cute cats pictures and enjoy the cuteness of cats.

 ## How to run the app